gabrantes/ML-Chord-Progressions/README.md

 Categorical features were transformed using ordinal encoding.
 For example, chord degree was encoded as integers 1 through 7.

 Musical pitches were also encoded as integers, given the fact that there are 12 half-steps in 1 octave.
 For example, C0 corresponds to 0, C#0 to 1, D0 to 2, ..., B0 to 11, C1 to 12, etc.

 &nbsp;

-## Metrics

-Since Scikit-Learn does not support metrics for multi-output multi-class classification, a custom metric for accuracy was coded.
-This metric was later used when performing random search and grid search.

-&nbsp;